akka/akka/akka-docs/intro/getting-started.rst

 Prerequisites
 -------------

-Akka requires that you have `Jave 1.6 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or later installed on you machine.
+Akka requires that you have `Java 1.6 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or later installed on you machine.

 Download